ARM-software/ethos-n-driver-stack/README.md

 Android is a trademark of Google LLC.

-Linux® is the registered trademark of Linus Torvalds in the U.S. and other countries.
+Linux is the registered trademark of Linus Torvalds in the U.S. and other countries.